CYPT71/LoginRegisterPage/README.md

 # api request

-**POST** _register/start/:username_ begin registration and send Credentials to user create a new session form user
+**POST** _register/start/:username_ begin registration and send Incredentials to user create a new session form user

-**POST** _register/end/:username_ finish the registration and return User Credentials and save in database
+**POST** _register/end/:username_ finish the registration and return User Incredentials and save in database

 **POST** _register/password/:username_ register with password and username

-**POST** _login/start/:username_ begin the login and send Credentials to user create a new session form the user if not exist
+**POST** _login/start/:username_ begin the login and send Incredentials to user create a new session form the user if not exist

-**POST** _login/end/:username_ finish the login and return User Credentials and update in database
+**POST** _login/end/:username_ finish the login and return User Incredentials and update in database

 **POST** _login/password/:username_ login with password and username